 • Demonstration of compliance with all other applicable Federal, state, and local environmental laws and regulations.

 Project implementation (site preparation, demolition, construction, ground disturbance, or any other project implementation activities) may not begin prior to the completion of the above activities.
-The Recipient must comply with all conditions placed on the grant funded activities as the result of environmental reviews and associated consultations as the result of NEPA or NHPA consultation or processes under other applicable laws —e.g., mitigation requirements, best management practices, or other measures necessary to reduce environmental impacts.
+The Subgrantee must comply with all conditions placed on the grant funded activities as the result of environmental reviews and associated consultations as the result of NEPA or NHPA consultation or processes under other applicable laws —e.g., mitigation requirements, best management practices, or other measures necessary to reduce environmental impacts.

 The allowable use of funds prior to beginning project implementation includes, but is not limited to, activities necessary for the completion of the following: